EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- The filled FAIR principles are stated in the section  we actually can fulfill in WP radar data - e.g. DOI for OPERA composite.
-For national data, the DOI or PID should be applied by the NMSs?
+- The filled FAIR principles are stated in the section (Prioritizing FAIR-principles related to weather radar data)[Prioritizing_FAIR-principles_related_to_weather_radar_data]
+- It is seen that many of the principles are fulfilled, however for national products (OD3) filling the most of the principles are seen as national effort.
-- The FAIR, HVD and WIS2 requirements are not contradictory, but strict follow-up of the FAIR principles requires at least unique persistent id's on the dataset level (see definition elsewhere).
-Keeping metadata and in the case of radar data, the data processing chanin, for indefinite time may be too challenging.
+- The FAIR, HVD and WIS2 requirements are not contradictory.

 *Acceptance criteria:*

 *Consequences and decisions:*
+- The national datasets (OD3) are considred in the demonstration.

 ### B09 - data exposed in a way that’s consistent with data exchange initiatives within EUMETNET, WMO and the wider data community